 Departmental GSI Development: A Handbook for Faculty and GSMs Who Work with GSIs is designed to support faculty and graduate student mentors who run departmental training programs for new GSIs.
 The Handbook includes sections on orientations and workshops for new GSIs, creating inclusive classrooms, and obtaining and giving feedback to GSIs.

 Publications About CRLT

-CRLT Book: As the oldest teaching center in the county and a recognized leader in the field of faculty development, CRLT has written a book that documents its approach, Advancing the Culture of Teaching on Campus: How a Teaching Center Can Make a Difference (Stylus Publishing, 2011).
+CRLT Book: As the oldest teaching center in the county and a recognized leader in the field of faculty development, CRLT has written a book that documents our approach, Advancing the Culture of Teaching on Campus: How a Teaching Center Can Make a Difference (Stylus Publishing, 2011).
 This volume contains chapters authored by CRLT professional staff describing CRLT's programs and strategies, such as leading a teaching center, measuring a center's effectiveness, and strenghtening diversity through faculty development.